LLyq17/Computational-Physics/README.md

 $$

 This produces a smooth curve and avoids the large oscillations that may appear in high-degree polynomial interpolation.
 Because of its smoothness and stability, cubic spline interpolation is widely used in engineering, computer graphics, and scientific data fitting.
 It is often preferred when a visually smooth and physically reasonable curve is needed.

+## 1.4 Runge's phenomenon

+A classic warning about high-degree polynomial interpolation is Runge's phenomenon.
+If we interpolate the function

+$$
+f(x)=\frac{1}{1+x^2},\qquad x\in[-5,5],
+$$

+using many equally spaced nodes, the interpolating polynomial may oscillate strongly near the endpoints.
+This shows that increasing the degree of the polynomial does not always improve the approximation.

+The notebook [Code/runge_interpolation_comparison.ipynb](Code/runge_interpolation_comparison.ipynb) compares several approaches:

+The resulting comparison figure is stored in [Figures/Runge_comparison.png](Figures/Runge_comparison.png).

+This example illustrates why piecewise and spline-based methods are often more stable than one single high-degree polynomial.